ClojureBridge/organizing/Hosting-venue-questions.md

 * Is there a firm time when they need us to depart, or are they fine with letting us stay until the last person is done?
 (Particularly relevant for the unpredictable nature of Installfest.)

 ### Equipment
 * How many of the rooms/spaces for the workshop have screens/projectors?
 Do we need to bring some if we are working in open spaces, or can they lend us monitors to instead plug into?
+* Are there Mac and PC adaptors available for each of those screens/projectors/monitors?
 * Are there extension cords/connectors that the workshop can use?
 * Is there a microphone and amplified system available to use for the large group announcements sections?
 * Is there central air/heat on the weekends?
 If not, are there extra fans/space heaters that can be used if needed?